 The Origin Of ‘Hands Down’

-It’s believed the phrase hands down originates from horse racing.
+Where does this expression come from?
+It’s believed that the phrase hands down originates from horse racing.
 Why is that?
-Well, jockey’s usually will have a firm grip on their horse’s reins throughout a race.
+Well, throughout a race, jockey’s will usually have a firm grip on their horse’s reins.
 This helps them control the speed and direction of their horse.
-Towards the end of a race, if a jockey noticed that he had a comfortable lead over the competition, he might decide to relax his grip on the reins, even lowering his hands near the finish line.
-So a rider that won with his “hands down” was confident of his victory.
+Towards the end of a race, if a jockey noticed that he had a comfortable lead over the rest of the competition, he might decide to relax his grip on the reins while nearing the finish line, perhaps even lowering his hands.
+Thus, a rider that won with his ‘hands down’ probably felt that they were definitely going to win.

-Okay, now let’s talk about the earliest this expression appears in print.
-From what I could find, that would be the mid-19th century.
-Several newspapers from that time used it in connection with horse racing.
-For example, in the Evening Herald newspaper, printed in London, 1861, there’s a detailed summary of a race that was given and it reads:
+So how old is this phrase?
+It’s earliest appears in print that I know of comes from the mid-19th century.
+Several newspapers from that time used it in connection with horse racing; for example, in the Evening Herald newspaper, printed in London, 1861, a detailed summary of a race was given and a part from it reads:

 “Soon after rounding the turn into the straight, Marignan deprived Bannerdale of the lead, and won hands down by four lengths, half a length between the second and third.”